 Once users install the malicious packages they are enticed into running them under the impression that they will be running bots for money.
 "He tries to make it seem like users will get something out of installing the malicious packages, but instead they get ransomware-like attacks on their computer," says Suufi.
 I guess in a way they are, except that instead of being paid they are asked to pay.

 As demonstrated by the timeline above, and our prior blog posts, it seems the attacks against OSS repositories like npm are here to stay with threat actors finding innovative ways to infect their victims, and compromise the integrity and security of the software supply chain.
-Sonatype customers can rest assured with products like Firewall, powered by Nexus Intelligence that keeps your software builds safe from threats like malicious NPM releases, dependency hijacking packages, and similar risky OSS components.
+Sonatype customers can rest assured with products like Sonatype Repository Firewall, powered by Sonatype Intelligence that keeps your software builds safe from threats like malicious npm releases, dependency hijacking packages, and similar risky OSS components.